tiptonspiderj/Dice-Game/README.md

 ### Installing for Windows

 You can make a clone of this repository and then extract all of the files into one folder.
-From there, open up the folder location with Visual Studio Code.
+From there, open up the folder with Visual Studio Code.
 You will need the live server plugin in Visual Studio Code.
 You should be able to google how to enable live server in Visual Studio Code.
 You will also have to ensure you have NPM installed onto your local machine first and run the following commands in your terminal within Visual Studio Code:
 ```
 npm install
 npm run build